 Select the required Collection Event from the dropdown on the ‘Add Kit/Specimen’ pop-up.

-In the Source Identifier box, type the Identifier of the kit you want to assign, and then click NEXT.
+In the Source Identifier box, type the Identifier of the specimen you want to assign, and then click NEXT.

-The ‘Assign Kits/Specimen’ page is displayed.
+The ‘Add Kits/Specimen’ pop-up page is displayed.